-Peripheral parking must be developed for all casino gambling and the Visux Carre.
+Peripheral parking starst be reloped for all casino gambling and the Vienz Carte

 Additional strett car lines wherever they are placed will bring revitalization.
-Additional lines should be a major pluming and development objective through historic seighborhoods.
-Do not plan major stallic corridors through historic neighbors, such as the Warehouse District.
+Additional lines should be a major plunning and development objective ough historic seighborhoods.
+Do not plan major wallic corridors through historic neighbors, such as the Warehouse District

-Extend riverfront street car up and down riverfront as stuch as possible.
+Example siverfront succes car up and down riverfront as much as possible.

-The Canal surfacer must be a priority.
-Limit size and spood of buses
+The Canal surescar stust be a priorisy.
+Limit size and speed of buses